EnterpriseDB/tpa/docs/src/barman.md

 ## Barman configuration

+The Barman home directory on the Barman server can be set using the cluster variable `barman_home`; its default value is `/var/lib/barman`.

-On each barman server, a global configuration file will be created as `/etc/barman.conf`; this contains default values for many barman configuration variables.
-For each postgres server being backed up, an additional Barman configuration file is created: to back up the server `one`, the file will be `/etc/barman.d/one.conf`, and the backups will be stored in `/var/lib/barman/one`.
-The file and directory names are taken from the backed-up instance's `backup_name` setting, defaulting to the instance's name.
+On each Barman server, a global configuration file is created as `/etc/barman.conf`.
+This file contains default values for many Barman configuration variables.
+For each Postgres server being backed up, an additional Barman configuration file is created.
+For example, to back up the server `one`, the file is `/etc/barman.d/one.conf`, and the backups are stored in the subdirectory `one` in the Barman home directory.
+The configuration file and directory names are taken from the backed-up instance's `backup_name` setting.
+The default for this setting is the instance name.

 The following variables can be set on the backed-up instance and are passed through into Barman's configuration with the prefix `barman_`